saurav744/AutoSuggest/README.md

 API to return an autosuggested list of city names when a user types intital characters.

-e.g a user types DE__  the API returns Delhi, Dehradun , ... etc.
+For example, if a user types DE__ the API returns Dehradun, Delhi, Devprayag ... etc.